BabylonJS/OldDocumentationSite/content/overviews/Standard/Gui.md

 * BABYLON.GUI.Image.STRETCH_NONE: Use original size
 * BABYLON.GUI.Image.STRETCH_FILL: Scale the image to fill the container (This is the default value)
 * BABYLON.GUI.Image.STRETCH_UNIFORM: Scale the image to fill the container but maintain aspect ratio
+* BABYLON.GUI.Image.STRETCH_EXTEND: Scale the container to adapt to the image size.

+You may want to have the Image control adapt its size to the source image.
+TO do so just call `image.autoScale = true`.

 You can change image source at any time with `image.source="myimage.jpg"`.